Blog

 }

-Here we see that sometines the good approach is to not introducing Await and Async in your code.
+Here we see that sometimes the right approach is to not introduce Await and Async in your code.

-The last topic about Async and Await is the cancellation.
-How to cancel a Task?
-There is no method Cancel or Abort on a Task but your can provide a Token that you can cancel.
-Be careful because it's not automatic, you have to implement in your task the behavior you want when the cancellation has been asked.
+The last topic about Async and Await is cancellation.
+How do you cancel a Task?
+There is no Cancel or Abort method on a Task but you can provide a Token that you can cancel.
+Be careful because it's not automatic, you have to implement in your task the behavior you want when the cancellation has been requested.

-By instanciating a CancellationTokenSource you can have a token (CancellationTokenSource.Token), which you can cancel like var cts = new CancellationTokenSource(); cts.Cancel();
+By instantiating a CancellationTokenSource you can get a token (CancellationTokenSource.Token), which you can cancel like this: var cts = new CancellationTokenSource(); cts.Cancel();.
+To stop the process, you can throw an exception if the cancellation is requested, like this:

 CancellationTokenSource cts = new CancellationTokenSource();